Skip to main contentAccessibility Statement

 • Unincorporated groups comprising at least 21 members who are registered to vote in the West Northamptonshire area

-All interested groups must be able to demonstrate a local connection to the property they are nominating.
-In order to submit a bid for a property on the list of Assets of Community Value, the group bidding must be legally entitled to own property.
+All interested community groups must be able to demonstrate a local connection to the asset they are nominating.
+To submit a bid for an asset listed on the Register of Assets of Community Value, the bidding group must also be a legally constituted body that is permitted to own property.

-• Once a nomination has been received by us we will validate the application nomination to confirm that all requisite information has been provided by the nominating group
+• The Council will then validate the nomination to confirm that all requisite information has been provided by the nominating community group.

-• Once validated, we have 8 weeks to consider the nomination against the eligibility criteria stated within the Localism Act 2011.
-We will then write to the nominating party, and the property owner, informing them of our reasoned decision
+• Once validated, The Council will have 8 weeks to consider the nomination against the eligibility criteria stated within the Localism Act 2011.

-• If the owner has not opted to dispose of the asset within 5 years from the date that it was added to the ACVR, the listing will expire, and the asset will be removed from the list.
-At that point, eligible groups would need to restart the nomination process
+• Once listed, the asset remains on the register for up to 5 years or until such time as it is sold.
+If the owner has not opted to dispose of the asset within 5 years from the date that it was added to the ACVR, the listing will expire, and the asset will be removed from the list.
+At that point, eligible groups would need to restart the nomination process.

 Assets of Community Value Team